Last Updated: January 6, 2025

 Start-to-Finish (SF): A task can only be finished when another task starts, and it is less commonly used.

-Once tasks are linked, Microsoft Project uses these dependencies and other factors, such as task duration, constraints, and resource availability, to calculate start and end dates for all tasks.
+Once tasks are linked, Microsoft Project calculates start and end dates for all tasks using these dependencies and other factors, such as task duration, constraints, and resource availability.
 Changes in one task can affect the linked tasks, helping project managers see the impact of schedule changes across the project.

-Linking tasks is essential for managing the overall flow of a project.
-It helps identify which tasks need to be completed before others can begin, allowing for effective planning and execution of the project.
+Linking tasks is essential for managing a project's overall flow.
+It helps identify which tasks must be completed before others begin, allowing for effective planning and execution.

 Task Sequencing: The first step in using CPM is to break down the project into individual tasks and then sequence them based on their dependencies.
 This involves establishing relationships between functions, such as Finish-to-Start (FS), Start-to-Start (SS), Finish-to-Finish (FF), and Start-to-Finish (SF).

-Duration Estimation: A duration estimate is assigned for each task.
+Duration Estimation: Each task is assigned a duration estimate.
 Microsoft Project calculates the total project duration based on these individual task durations and interdependencies.

 Analyzing Task Slack: The software also calculates the slack (or float) for each task when a task can be delayed without affecting the project's end date.
 Tasks on the critical path have zero slack, meaning any delay in these tasks directly impacts the project's completion date.